 Maybe.

-The sad reality is that we start losing students in middle school – especially young men.
-During this time, students are just starting to explore and understand their independence, and it is precisely at this time when we start to impose more structure and allow fewer freedoms in terms of their education.
+The sad reality is that we start losing students in middle school - especially young men.
+During this time, students are just starting to explore and understand their independence, and it is precisely at this time when schools start to impose more structure and allow fewer freedoms in terms of their education.
 What is the end result?

 Most students will do just fine.